CSUSBINSuRE/CSUSB_CarHacking/scripts/README.md

 * ICSim
 * UDSim
 * Wireshark
-> This script will open and execute all of these programs
+> This script will open and execute all of these programs.
-> Be sure to save before exiting
+> Be sure to save before exiting.

 ## CAN